daleysoftware/codeeval/README.md

 CodeEval
 ========

 My CodeEval solutions.
 Do not read my solutions if you are a CodeEval participant!

-Check out my public profile: https://www.codeeval.com/public/d9cda12597e94994b0b63efd4797e598d857ecf2/
+If you're interested, check out my CodeEval public profile: http://goo.gl/Q6JZeY